ml-opensource/RatingBar/README.md

 Set the height and width of the stars with `setStarSizeInDp(int dp)`.
 Omitting this method call will result in the use of wrap_content.

-Change the number of stars to choose from with `setStarCount(int count)`.
+Change the number of stars to choose from with `setMax(int count)`.

-Change the minimum stars allowed to be selected `setMinStarCount(int minCount)`
+Change the minimum stars allowed to be selected `setMinimumSelectionAllowed(int minCount)`